Pattern Analysis for Matthew 16:13-28

 BEGINNING MARKER: Now when Jesus came into the district of Caesarea Philippi, (v13A)

-QUESTION: Jesus asked, “Who am I?”
+QUESTION: Jesus asked, “Who do people say I am?”

 He was asking His disciples, “Who do people say that the Son of Man is?” (v13B)